Conservation of the CCAC

 The preservation, restoration, and care of artworks are critical components of celebrating South Africa’s incredibly rich and diverse cultural heritage.
 Unfortunately, this has been lacking in public collections in South Africa, and numerous important works have been lost as a result of environmental wear and tear, data loss, damage from the elements, incorrect display, and inadequate storage.

 A conservation study looked at the collection in its entirety, but also at the condition of each artwork.
-The results and findings of this report is an extremely valuable guiding document to inform which of the artworks can be displayed where and when, how and when they should be stored, and also which works needs specific care and attention.
+The results and findings of this report are extremely valuable in guiding which of the artworks can be displayed where and when, how and when they should be stored, and also which works needs specific care and attention.
 Understanding the environmental factors means that we are able to protect the art and ensure its longevity.

-Another important part of this programme is the skills transfer happening through conservation training of the Constitutional Court Trust’s curatorial staff, paving the way for young and upcoming conservation-minded curators and art practitioners while positioning the CCT as a conservation center of excellence.
+An important part of this programme is the skills transfer happening through the conservation training of the Constitutional Court Trust’s curatorial staff, paving the way for young and upcoming conservation-minded curators and art practitioners while positioning the CCT as a conservation center of excellence.

 "I’m continuously impressed with the evolving work of the CCAC team, the growing sophistication and impact, and the impressive conservation reports at both Angela Zehnder's Conservation Week programme at the Centre for Curating the Archive (University of Cape Town) and at the Global Consortium for the Preservation of Cultural Heritage conference in 2021."

 In February 2022, the curatorial team started conducting conservation workshops with art conservators, looking at the in-house conservation of artworks in the collection and considering how artists can preserve their work by fostering conversations with conservators.
 Through our ongoing conservation work on the CCAC, the curatorial team advocates for conservation by sharing information that allows artists to participate in the practice and creating a consciousness around the longevity of the materials used in their artworks.